chovanecm/snow-run/README.md

 snow login
 ```

-The script asks for your username and password.
-This will create a directory under your `$HOME` which stores the session and other cookies.
+The will create a user session and store coookies to a directory under your `$HOME`.

 You can display path to the directory with `snow info`:
 ```console